Prof. Joannes J. Westerink (University of Notre Dame)

 This presentation is focused on Isogeometric Analysis (IGA) and RKPM Meshfree method with applications to extreme-events simulation.
 A novel framework for air-blast-structure interaction (ABSI) based on an immersed approach coupling IGA and RKPM is presented and verified on a set of challenging examples.
 Several numerical challenges exist for carrying out the aforementioned simulations, and these are addressed in the present work.
 The challenges include shock capturing in both the fluid and solid parts of the problem, and addressing near incompressibility, which is important in the presence of plastic deformations.
 Extension of the proposed ABSI framework to handle energetic materials is also presented.

-Prof. Kwok Fai Cheung (University of Hawaii at Manoa, USA)
+Prof. Kwok Fai Cheung (University of Hawaii)

 Non-hydrostatic Modeling of Tsunami Waves